huggingface/diffusers/docs/source/en/training/controlnet.md

 ## Script parameters

 The training script provides many parameters to help you customize your training run.
 All of the parameters and their descriptions are found in the [`parse_args()`](https://github.com/huggingface/diffusers/blob/64603389da01082055a901f2883c4810d1144edb/examples/controlnet/train_controlnet.py#L231) function.
-The training script provides default values for each parameter such as the training batch size and learning rate, but you can also set your own values in the training command if you'd like.
+This function provides default values for each parameter, such as the training batch size and learning rate, but you can also set your own values in the training command if you'd like.

-For example, to speedup training with mixed precision using the bf16 format, add the `--mixed_precision` flag to the training command:
+For example, to speedup training with mixed precision using the fp16 format, add the `--mixed_precision` parameter to the training command:

 ```bash
 accelerate launch train_controlnet.py \
   --mixed_precision="fp16"
 ```

-Many of the basic and important parameters are described in the [Text-to-image](text2image#script-parameters) guide, so this guide just focuses on the relevant parameters for ControlNet:
+Many of the basic and important parameters are described in the [Text-to-image](text2image#script-parameters) training guide, so this guide just focuses on the relevant parameters for ControlNet:

 - `--max_train_samples`: the number of training samples; this can be lowered for faster training, but if you want to stream really large datasets, you'll need to include this parameter and the `--streaming` parameter in your training command
-- `--gradient_accumulation_steps`: number of update steps to accumulate before the backward pass; this allows you to train with a bigger batch size than your GPU memory can typically handle and helps achieve better convergence
+- `--gradient_accumulation_steps`: number of update steps to accumulate before the backward pass; this allows you to train with a bigger batch size than your GPU memory can typically handle

 ### Min-SNR weighting

 The [Min-SNR](https://huggingface.co/papers/2303.09556) weighting strategy can help with training by rebalancing the loss to achieve faster convergence.
-The training script predicts either `epsilon` (noise) or `v_prediction`, but Min-SNR is compatible with both prediction types.
+The training script supports predicting `epsilon` (noise) or `v_prediction`, but Min-SNR is compatible with both prediction types.
 This weighting strategy is only supported by PyTorch and is unavailable in the Flax training script.

 Add the `--snr_gamma` parameter and set it to the recommended value of 5.0: